-Sometime homemade is simply better, as is the case with pita bread.
+Sometimes homemade is simply better, as is the case with pita bread.
 Be honest, you know exactly what I’m talking about.
-While store bought pita has its purpose, like when making homemade bread is not an option, but a lot is lost by sitting on the shelf.
+While store-bought pita has its purpose, when making homemade bread is not an option, but a lot is lost by sitting on the shelf.
 And that cardboard taste is real.
-I’m not fan at all.
+I’m not a fan at all.

 Pita bread has been a staple in the Middle East for over 4,000 years.
-In fact, this bread was originally served both as a bread and as a utensil.
-Pita quickly spread to the East, and to many Mediterranean countries.
+This bread was originally served both as bread and as a utensil.
+Pita quickly spread to the East and to many Mediterranean countries.
 It later spread to North Africa, the Arabian Peninsula, as well as India and Afghanistan.
-Pita is a Greek term that literally means “flat”.
+Pita is a Greek term that means “flat”.
 So, besides its round and flat shape, the main distinguishing characteristic of this bread is that it has an air-filled pocket between two flat layers